 Why choose NPC?

-The NPC construction technology program has been completely revised and updated with the first credit courses being offered beginning Fall 2013.
+The NPC construction technology program has been completely revised and updated to fulfill requirements of NCCER, the national agency for standardized construction training and credentialing.

 If you are thinking about a building trades career, consider these benefits of the NPC Construction Technology program:

 - Highly qualified and experienced construction professionals provide instruction in small, personalized classroom and workshop settings.

 - Hands-on classes take place in the Painted Desert Campus (Holbrook) NPC Skills Center.
 This up-to-date facility is an ideal setting for learning construction skills basics.

 - NPC tuition and fees are among the lowest in the entire state.
 And you may even qualify for federal grants to help defray your education related expenses!

 - OSHA-10 construction certification to prepare you for entry into the workplace is standard in the program.

 Why Study Construction Technology

 The economic downturn that has slowed the construction industry in Arizona the past few years is easing.
 Prospects for the building trades are greatly improved and increasing every day!
 Now is the opportune time to learn construction technology skills that will serve you for a lifetime.
 You'll find a degree program that emphasizes building fundamentals for any number of career fields including: masonry and concrete systems, framing, roofing, thermal and moisture protection, electrical, mechanical and plumbing systems.
 Effective communication and job success strategies are emphasized throughout the program.